Pujastar/DMW-Assignment1/README.md

 iit2018195 (Prabha Kumari)

+# how to use that code

+1. open SVM_MARKOV.ipynb in google colab

+2. upload the dataset Magic.csv

+3. run block wise

+4. you will get the result

 # Abstart:
 We introduce a new Markov sampling algorithm for SVMC to generate u.e.M.c. samples from Magic dataset.